garygcchiu/RecipeFinder/README.md

 A demo of this application can be found at https://recipe-z.herokuapp.com.

+# About This App

+It allows users to find full recipes by searching using ingredients, dish names, etc.
+The app uses the Food2Fork REST API to obtain recipes.

+# Ruby Version

+It was developed using Ruby 2.4.0, with Ruby on Rails 5.0.1.

 Things you may want to cover:

-* Ruby version

 * System dependencies